|

 The Foundation has two areas of interest that often coincide.

-1. Education: The Foundation will consider
+1. General Education: The Foundation will consider

-We are committed to helping children and adults become excited and engaged in learning,
+proposals for projects in Pre-school through High School level education.
+We are committed to helping students become excited and engaged in learning,

 whether it is in the school environment, after-school, or in other settings.
+In 2015, approximately one-third of the grant budget targeted general education projects.

-2. The Arts: The Foundation will
+2. Arts Education: The Foundation will

 Geographic Criteria